ipratham101/auto-suggest-type-ahead-feature/README.md

-# Auto Suggest Type-Ahead Feature
+# Auto suggest type-ahead feature

 ## Overview
 i used c++ to complete the assignment, using the TRIE data structure.
 Visual Studio was used to automate test cases using the gtest library.